Ally-ops/Ronnie-Scott-s-Charity-for-Kids/README.md

 ## Contact

 The contact page features the same image as the home page in the top left, and contact details of the charity.
-There is also a contact form which requests details of the parent/carer and the child so that admin can signpost visitors to the correct area of the UK.
-There are input fields for name, phone number, email and message and these are followed by a submit button.
+There is also a contact form which requests details of the parent/carer and the child so that admin can signpost visitors to the correct area in the UK.
+There are input fields for name, phone number, email and message and these are followed by a submit button (this does not work as I have not learnt how to do that yet).

 ## Existing features

 Colour scheme: The colour scheme of green, purple, and gold was chosen to link all the content together, as they are warm colours that help to evoke emotion, and imagination in the kids, and parents visiting the site.

 Navigation bar: The navigation bar uses Bootstrap4 and is continuous through all four pages; it is dark grey with the logo and charity name in white to ensure they are prominent.
-The navigation buttons stand out in white, with a hover from light grey to white.
+The navigation buttons stand out in white, with a hover from light grey to white for resolutions above 764x1328, button is toggled on smaller devices.

-The navigation bar is fixed to the top for ease of use so that kids and parents do not need to scroll back to the top when they want to visit a different page.so that it is always visible even when scrolling down
+The navigation bar is fixed to the top for ease of use so that kids and parents do not need to scroll back to the top when they want to visit a different page.so that it is always visible even when scrolling down.

 Footer: There is a footer on all four pages which contains copyright info and links to social media (Facebook, Twitter, Instagram, and YouTube, so that visitors to the site can find additional information relating to both classes, events, and the charity.